 Data from published literature report the presence of bupropion and its metabolites in human milk (see Data).
 There are no data on the effects of bupropion or its metabolites on milk production.
 Limited data from postmarketing reports have not identified a clear association of adverse reactions in the breastfed infant.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for bupropion hydrochloride extended-release tablets (XL) and any potential adverse effects on the breastfed from bupropion hydrochloride extended-release tablets (XL) or from the underlying maternal condition.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for bupropion hydrochloride extended-release tablets (XL) and any potential adverse effects on the breastfed child from bupropion hydrochloride adverted of the properties extended-release tablets (XL) or from the underlying maternal condition